-Most of us own a smartphone.
-We can’t imagine our lives without these modern devices anymore.
-But besides the enormous possibilities we have with the new technology, there are some dangers connected as well.
+Most of us own screen-devices.
+We can’t imagine our lives without them anymore.
+But besides the enormous possibilities we have with the new screens, there are some dangers connected as well.

 Why these screens can even cause addiction (part 1), what consequences we face for our lives and how we can claim back our freedom (part 2), is the topic of this series.